University of Tulsa College logo

 OBTAINING LICENSURE IN YOUR STATE

 For students seeking registered nurse licensure, please review the specific academic requirements for the program in which you are enrolling, including those related to practicum/internship, as well as pre-qualifications for licensure.
+To determine if the ABSN program at TU meets your state’s requirements for Registered Nurse (RN) licensure, please visit our Disclosures for Professional Nurse Licensure page.

 It is the responsibility of the student completing the licensure program to check with the licensing board(s) in their state of residence or the state in which they intend to obtain a license for the most recent information and requirements.
 Many licensure boards have additional requirements beyond successful degree completion to obtain a license.
 Please be advised that state laws, regulations, and policies may change at any time.